 There are two Pinch Valves installed on this welding machine – one is normally open and the other is normally closed.
-Each valve perfoms 10-20 cycles per hour, and a pressure of 4-5 bars is used to close the valves.
+Each valve performs 10-20 cycles per hour, and a pressure of 4-5 bars is used to close the valves for welding flux.

 Pinch Valve Performance with Welding Flux

 The company were experimenting with different solutions when they were building these welding machines.
-They had previously used butterfly valves and ball valves, but told us that these valves didn’t work very well and that they had to be manually opened and closed.
+They had previously used butterfly valves and ball valves for welding flux, but told us that these valves didn’t work very well and that they had to be manually opened and closed.

-The company found that the VMC Pinch Valve would be a good solution for the problem, and after the initial testing went very well, they were very happy with the Pinch Valve and will be using them in all of their machines of this type going forward.
+The company found that the VMC Pinch Valve would be a good solution for the problem, and after the initial testing went very well, they were very happy with the Pinch Valve for welding flux and will be using them in all of their machines of this type going forward.